contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/tutorials/09_awss3-bucket-to-api.md

 # 4. Create and invoke your web API

-Once your File Store has been deployed, you can simply export it as a new web API via the action button or import it from an existing web API.
+Once your File Store has been deployed, you can simply export it as a new web API via the cog button or import it from an existing web API.
 For more details on how to do this, please check out our [tutorials](/technical-resources/apispark/tutorials "tutorials").

 Congratulations on completing this tutorial!
 If you have questions or suggestions, feel free to contact the <a href="http://support.restlet.com/" target="_blank">Help Desk</a>.